zulip/zulip/docs/prod-install.md

 - `AUTHENTICATION_BACKENDS`: a list of enabled authentication mechanisms.
   You'll need to enable at least one authentication mechanism by uncommenting its corresponding line.
+- `EMAIL_*` and `DEFAULT_FROM_EMAIL`: Regardless of which authentication
+  backends you enable, you must provide settings for an outgoing SMTP server so Zulip can send emails when needed.

 See the [section on Authentication](prod-auth-first-login.html) for more detail on configuring authentication mechanisms.